Shannon Trust transforms lives by supporting people to learn to read.

-Reading is so much more than stories.
-For thousands of people in prison, learning to read will completely transform their life.
+For thousands of people in prisons, and in the community, learning to read can completely transform their life.

 We support people in the criminal justice system to learn to read and improve other basic skills, so they can pursue wider opportunities and thrive in the community.

 A future where everyone can experience the positive impact of learning.